SandeepPadhi/Online_Compiler/README.md

 Following are the important files you need to bother about:
 1.)package.json - Run npm init
+                - This will load all necessary node packages.
+                -
-                - This will load all necessary node packages 2)Server.js   - This is the node server which contains all the necessary code of the server.
+2)Server.js   - This is the node server which contains all the necessary code of the server.
                -This also contains the code which processess , compiles and executes the code sent from the client's coding area to the node server.
-               -To run the server type node Server.js in the terminal 3)Other files are HTML files which forms the UI.There are other files which are created in run time.
+               -To run the server type node Server.js in the terminal.

+3)Other files are HTML files which forms the UI.There are other files which are created in run time.